-16 December 1998.
-Unlike previous such periods this latest evacuation was subsequently-by decision of the OSCE Chairman-in-Office (CiO)-prolonged repeatedly in view of the further deteriorating security situation.
+Extensive security measures notwithstanding, the AG four times during 1998 was forced to evacuate its expatriate staff from Grozny to Moscow.
+The last such evacuation took place on 16 December 1998.
+Unlike previous such periods this latest evacuation was subsequently - by decision of the OSCE Chairman-in-Office (CiO) - prolonged repeatedly in view of the further deteriorating security situation.
 In order to ensure continuity and regularity of the AG's on-the-spot operations, working visits to Grozny by AG members were made three times during January-March 1999.
-However, at the OSCE Permanent Council meeting of 11 March 1999, it was announced by the CiO that the evacuation regime-although still meant to be a temporary measure-was tightened up to exclude any further travel to Chechnya by AG members.
-Thus the group continued to operate from Moscow, where temporary office facilities had been established at the Embassy of Norway (since Norway had the OSCE Chairmanship in 1999), while the Grozny office was also kept fully operational.
+However, at the OSCE Permanent Council meeting 11 March 1999, it was announced by the CiO that the evacuation regime - although still meant to be a temporary measure - was tightened up to exclude any further travels to Chechnya by AG members.
+Thus the AG continued to operate from Moscow, where temporary office facilities had been established at the Embassy of Norway (as a consequence of Norway having the OSCE Chairmanship in 1999), while the AG Grozny office at the same time was kept fully operational.

-Since early 1999, the Chechen side repeatedly expressed the desirability of including a third party-preferably the OSCE-in a hopefully resumed negotiation process with the federal authorities.
-In a series of talks with high-ranking Russian officials, the AG consistently confirmed its readiness to undertake such involvement-if and when the parties should so desire.
-The prevailing view in Moscow, however, continued to follow the restrictive line expressed in the Russian statement of 13 March 1997, which maintained that the part of the AG's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
-Indeed, one of the most outspoken advocates of resumption of the Russian-Chechen dialogue, Russian Minister for Nationalities Ramazan Abdulatipov expressed the view that in North Caucasian conflicts, historical experience shows that any would-be mediator invariably tends to become a party to the conflict.
+Since early 1999, the Chechen side repeatedly expressed the desirability of including a third party - preferably the OSCE - in a hopefully resumed negotiation process with the Federal authorities.
+In a series of talks with high-ranking Russian officials, the AG consistently confirmed its readiness to undertake such involvement - if and when the parties should so desire.
+The prevailing view in Moscow, however, continued to follow the restrictive line expressed in the RF Statement of 13 March 1997, which maintained that the part of the AG's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
+Indeed, one of the most outspoken advocates of resumption of the Russian-Chechen dialogue, RF Minister for